hellowhirl/DSA/README.md

 In InteliJ we can set a stopper and run Debug mode to inspect our objects and see if they are structured properly

 As we are implementing operations in our data structures we should think about efficiency.

+### Arrays vs Linked Lists

+Need to be able to explain in terms of time (above) and space complexity (below)

+#### Space

+- Static arrays have a fixed size
+  - If we don't know size in advance then we should use dynamic arrays or linked lists

+- Dynamic arrays grow by 50%-100% every time they're resized and may end up wasting memory
+- Linked lists only take as much memory as they really need
+  - Up front they tend to take up more memory because they are storing and value and address of next node

+- Example: if we have a rough estimate of 100 items we should use a dynamic array, and set size to 100 at first
+- We need to understand what kind of problem that we are trying to solve, and consider the tradeoffs

+### Types of Linked Lists

+Singly and Doubly

+- Both can be circular: the last node will reference the first node
+  - Use case: a music player that plays every song in a list then goes back to beginning after reaching the end

+#### Doubly

+- contains an additional field which is a reference to the previous node
+- Deleting from the end becomes O(1) operation; can be a negligible gain in performance
+  - We can traverse the list backwards